dan-visser-lends/tableau-server-client-tasks/README.md

 # tableau-server-client-tasks

 ### NOTE!
-These functions remain untested, so use at your own risk.
+These functions remain untested and mostly incomplete, so use at your own risk.

 This is a repo of scripts used to manage tasks on tableau server, built using tableau server client: an opensource library that interacts with Tableau's REST API.